philipwalton/blog/articles/why-css-custom-properties-are-awesome.md

 }
 ```

-If you compile the above code with Sass, you'll see that the media query block gets discarded altogether.
+If you compile the above code with Sass, you'll see that the media query block simply gets discarded.
 While it's technically *possible* for a preprocessor to make conditional variable declarations work, doing so would be technically challenging and require enumerating all possible permutations&mdash;exponentially increasing the final file size of your CSS.

-Since this doesn't work dynamically, the only option is to assign variations for all media sizes, and code out each version separately.
+Since this feature doesn't work dynamically, the only option is to use a separate variable for every media query, and code out each version separately.

 ```scss
 $font-size-sm: 1em;